ZTHawk/HL1_SankSounds/readme.txt

 SND_MODE:
 Choose options below add add then together
 1   = dead can play sounds
 2   = alive can play sounds
 4   = dead can hear sounds
 8   = alive can hear sounds
 16  = alive and dead are isolated
 32  = dead can hear sounds from alive ( even if isolated )
 64  = alive can hear sounds from dead ( even if isolated )
+128 = bots can use sounds

 eg: 1 + 4 = 5, means only dead can play and hear sounds